temp3rr0r/Ozone-Narx-DNN/README.md

 ![alt text](models/NarxModelSearch/pics/transpeciation0.png "Transpeciation")

 Island transpeciation is a co-evolutionary meta-learning method, that combines Neural Architecture Search, Neuroevolution and Global/Local optimizers.
 Island transpeciation can generate more accurate DNN models and architectures than naive variants and with fewer iterations than random search.
 In terms of neural architecture search, highly diverse global optimizers can co-evolve architectures via cooperation and competition.
+In a few words, island transpeciation utilizes the generalized island model [IZ12] paradigm, to improve overall algorithmic performance.

 ![alt text](models/NarxModelSearch/pics/traspeciation1.png "Island Transpeciation")